 I invite you to explore The Shame Free Zone.
 Here, you will find tools and resources to free yourself from the tyranny of shame and move toward a fuller expression of your truth and your gifts.
 Please explore the many free resources including an online community forum where you can connect with others.
 And feel free to contact me directly, especially if you wish to take advantage of my skill sets and insights over the phone or in person.

-Veronica Monet, ACS is an internationally acclaimed sexual and spiritual empowerment change agent.
+Veronica Monet, ACS is an internationally acclaimed sexual empowerment change agent.
 CNN, FOX, Politically Incorrect, Yale, Stanford and UC Berkeley are just a few of the numerous news and educational institutions that have hosted Veronica for her forward thinking insights and expertise.